AnhadSawhney/TiBasicMath/README.md

 Given 3 measurements of a triangle with at least one side, (either 2 sides + one angle, 2 angles + one side or 3 sides), calculates the other 3 measurements along with the area and radius of the inscribed circle.
 Will calculate both cases of SSA.
 (Uses law of sines/cosines and heron's formula)
+*NOTE: Calculator and angles must be in degree mode.*
 Instructions:
 1. Run the program
 2. Enter angles.
 (Enter 0 if you want the calculator to find the value)